Suppliers and contractors – our expectations

 Terms and Conditions

-For information these are our standard Terms and Conditions (PDF 25KB) .
+For information these are our standard terms and conditions.
 Some contracts will have additional or varied terms and conditions which will be clarified during the tender process.